William Gillette: Models for Holmes' portrait

 The magazines Collier's Weekly (USA) and The Strand (UK) pushed Conan Doyle avidly, offering to continue the Sherlock Holmes series for a generous salary.
 The new stories were resumed in 1901, first with a prequel (The Hound of the Baskervilles) and then with Holmes actually revived in 1903 (in The Empty House).
 The Holmes series continued for another quarter-century, culminating with the bound edition of The Casebook of Sherlock Holmes in 1927.

 Gillette was the model for pictures by the artist Frederic Dorr Steele, which were featured in Collier's Weekly then and reproduced by American media.
 Steele contributed to Conan Doyle's book-covers, later doing marketing when Gillette made his farewell performances.
-Conan Doyle's series were widely printed throughout the USA, with either Steele's illustrations or photographs of Gillette on stage.
+Conan Doyle's series were widely printed throughout the US, with either Steele's illustrations or photographs of Gillette on stage.

 In 1907 Gillette was caricatured in Vanity Fair by Sir Leslie Ward (who signed his work "Spy") (see above), and later became the subject of such famous American caricaturists as Pamela Colman Smith, Ralph Barton and Al Freuh.